 Family Issues and the Parent-Child Relationship

 Recognition of the human rights discourse is central to the modern, liberal Western world.
-We will limit our deliberation only to family matters and to the parent-child relationship, which are much closer to our issue at hand, abortion.
-During ancient times, traditionally the status of both the husband and the father accorded them mainly rights in their wives and children, with neither obligations on the former nor commitments towards the latter.
-But since then the rights of the individuals, including women, who dwell in an intact marriage have emerged.
+In this article, we will limit our deliberation only to family matters and to the parent-child relationship, which are much closer to our issue at hand, abortion.
+During ancient times, traditionally the status of both the husband and the father accorded them primarily rights in their wives and children, with basically no obligations toward their wives nor commitments toward the children.
+However, since then, the rights of the individuals, including women, who are part of an intact marriage, have evolved considerably.

 The application of the women’s rights discourse was mainly fueled by the privatization of the family process during the end of the 18th and beginning of the 19th century.
-This substantial phenomenon is a direct consequence of the modern working premise that the spouses, mainly women, are autonomous agents who are free and independent to regulate their marriage and should no longer be treated as a possession of their husbands or even only a partial segment of the entire family.
+This significant phenomenon is a direct consequence of the modern premise that spouses, even women, are autonomous agents who are free and independent to regulate their marriage and should no longer be treated as a possession of their husbands or even only a partial segment of the entire family lacking in specified rights.

-For the continuation of our discussion, it is very important to cast light upon the central advantages of this process for bolstering women’s rights: correction of the distortions which the traditional marital status imposed on women in depriving them of their rights and their capability to independently contract; enforcement of spousal agreements that may reshape the stereotypical, non-egalitarian and unequal home tasks; enhancing the autonomy of wives and affording them more flexibility and pluralistic variety as opposed to the fixed and rigid marital status.
+This shift offered a number of important advantages in this process of bolstering women’s rights: correcting the distortions which the traditional marital status had imposed on women in depriving them of certain civil and economic rights and their capability to independently enter into a contract; enforcing spousal agreements that may reshape the stereotypical, non-egalitarian and unequal home tasks; enhancing the autonomy of wives and affording them more flexibility and pluralistic variety as opposed to the once fixed and rigid marital status.

-Similarly, in the past, the child was conceptualized socially and legally as an object that belongs to his father.
-Since he wasn’t recognized as a subject with independent legal status, he too was deprived of any legal rights or recognized interests.
-However, the gradual recognition of children’s rights began in the 18th century and reached its peak in the mid-20th century.
-With judicial recognition of children’s constitutional rights, the emergence of social movements, such as the children’s rights movement, and the enactment of international conventions bolstering children’s rights, the most important being the United Nations Convention on the Rights of the Child (CRC), which celebrated its 30th anniversary.
-To summarize this section, the abandonment of the exclusive husband/father’s rights discourse in favor of a growing embrace of a discourse of his commitments, responsibilities and obligations, which is the flip side of the strengthening of women’s and children’s rights, is well documented in the last decades.
+Similarly, in the past, the child was conceptualized socially and legally as an object belonging to the father.
+Since the child wasn’t recognized as a subject with independent legal status, the child, too, was deprived of any legal rights or recognized interests.
+However, the gradual recognition of children’s rights began in the 18th century, reaching its peak in the mid-20th century.
+With judicial recognition of children’s constitutional rights, the emergence of social movements, such as the children’s rights movement, and the enactment of international conventions bolstering children’s rights, the most important being the 1989 United Nations Convention on the Rights of the Child (CRC).
+To summarize this section, the abandonment of the exclusive husband/father’s rights discourse in favor of a growing embrace of a discourse of his commitments, responsibilities, and obligations, which is the mirror image of the strengthening of women’s and children’s rights, has been well documented in the last decades.

 The Abortion Decision

 It is well-known that the right to abort is one of the most basic human rights every pregnant woman has, since it is the ultimate intimate, personal decision with far-reaching ramifications that a given woman can make in her entire lifetime.
-Whether she decides to give birth or to abort her fetus, the dangers and benefits, the advantages and disadvantages will be manly hers.
-Abortion undoubtedly touches on some of women’s most important and central values and arguments concerning choice, liberty, freedom and autonomy.
-It straightforwardly has been claimed that the woman’s rights should be superior, and she should have the autonomy to abort her fetus.
-This liberty is a pregnant woman’s own privilege and she does not need to first secure approval either from her parents or from her husband.
+Whether she decides to give birth or to abort her fetus, the dangers and benefits, the advantages and disadvantages will be mainly hers.
+Abortion undoubtedly touches on some of women’s most important and central values and arguments concerning choice, liberty, freedom, and autonomy.
+It straightforwardly has been claimed that the woman’s rights should be superior to that of the fetus she is carrying, and that she should have the autonomy to abort her fetus.
+This liberty is a pregnant woman’s alone, and she does not need to first secure approval either from her parents or from her husband.